howardsolutions/howardsolutions/README.md

 💪 I Love building software to solve real-world problems for businesses and customers with a “Product-minded” mental model in mind. <br />
 👨‍🎨 Also love building UI at scale to improve User Experiences

-😁 I work across the entire stack: Frontend, Backend, but I specialize in Frontend (JavaScript, Typescript, React, Next, Performance, and more).
+😁 I work across the entire stack: Frontend, Backend, I specialize in JavaScript, Typescript, React, Next, Node.js, PostgreSQL, Performance, Testing and more.

 🌱  I’m currently learning: UI UX Web Design, Accessibility, diving deep into backend engineering, dev-ops, and cloud, then ML... <br />
 🔭  I have a [technical blog](https://howardphung.hashnode.dev/) where I write about full-stack web development and more.